daviddprtma/daviddprtma/README.md

 ### Introducing Myself
 <p align="center">
   <p>Hello My Name is David Pratama.
-Iam 23 years old.
-Iam study in University of Surabaya (Ubaya) and Iam take as a student in
+Iam 24 years old.
+Iam a remote IT Developer from Singapore.
+I study in University of Surabaya (Ubaya) and I take as a student in
     IT field.
-I have a nice family who always support me to become as Database Administrator(DBA) soon or Laravel Developer 🏅.
-I also started as a streamer in twitch from  July 2022 until now.
+I also started as a streamer in twitch from  July 2022 until now (but it got paused due to demand for work and I'll make sure to come back again when I find a good time to stream and have chit-chat with you all🥲😊).
 If you want to know me well, just say hi and welcome to the my party.
 Not so long to know me, here's the link for my twitch channel https://m.twitch.tv/mrdavidds .
 So it is my short introduction to you all.
 I hope you like my page whenever I make a project and push it in this my github page.
 Thank you and God Bless You</p>